nodemailer/wildduck/README.md

 ### How does it work?

-Whenever a message is received Wild Duck parses it into a tree-like structure based on the MIME tree and stores this tree to MongoDB.
+Whenever a message is received WildDuck parses it into a tree-like structure based on the MIME tree and stores this tree to MongoDB.
 Attachments are removed from the tree and stored separately in GridStore.
-If a message needs to be loaded then Wild Duck fetches the tree structure first and, if needed, loads attachments from GridStore and then compiles it back into the original RFC822 message.
+If a message needs to be loaded then WildDuck fetches the tree structure first and, if needed, loads attachments from GridStore and then compiles it back into the original RFC822 message.
 The result should be identical to the original messages unless the original message used unix newlines, these might be partially replaced with windows newlines.

-Wild Duck tries to keep minimal state for sessions (basically just a list of currently known UIDs and latest MODSEQ value) to be able to distribute sessions between different hosts.
+WildDuck tries to keep minimal state for sessions (basically just a list of currently known UIDs and latest MODSEQ value) to be able to distribute sessions between different hosts.
 Whenever a mailbox is opened the entire message list is loaded as an array of UID values.
 The first UID in the array element points to the message nr.
 1 in IMAP, second one points to message nr.
 2 etc.